Balsamic Glaze (Balsamic Reduction)

-This glaze can enrich any dish from ordinary to extraordinary with its perfectly balanced sweet, tangy flavor.
+This syrupy glaze can enrich any dish from ordinary to extraordinary with its perfectly balanced sweet, tangy flavor.

 Ingredients